AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RecommendationSystems/CreatingProbabilityBasedRecommendationModel.md

 Currently, you need these to produce the model:

+* Any one of these models:

+    * Binary regression

-* Logictic regression / One-sigmoid-output-layer neural network model
+    * One-sigmoid-output-layer neural network

+    * Factorization Machine

+    * Factorized pairwise interaction

 * A player data that is stored in matrix